 Find out the cheapest mortgage deals on offer for landlords

-The cuts have been driven by the Bank of England dropping the base rate from 4.75% to 4.25% on 8 May.
+The downward trajectory has been driven by three cuts to the Bank of England base rate this year, dropping it from 4.75% to 4%.

 Here, Which? explains what's happening to BTL rates and reveals the cheapest deals currently on the market.